Navigate to School Info > Imports and Exports > Import Test Results

 The Edit button to the left of the test record can be used to manually match test records to students that may not have been matched during the match process or that may have been matched to an incorrect student.

 To manually match a test record to a student, click on the Edit icon for the test record.
 Click on the Search icon to the right of the Student ID.
-Enter either the student’s last name, first name, permanent ID, or state ID.
+Enter either the student’s last name, first name, student ID, or state ID.
 Click on Enter or the Search button.
 A list of students will display.
 Click on the student record that will be matched to the test record.
 Click on the Close button.

 Click on the Save icon to save the changes.